conradakunga/Blog/_posts/2024-12-05-ordered-dictionary-improvements-in-net-9.md

     - .NET 9
 ---

 The [dictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=net-9.0) class is a workhorse of the developer.
 It is a data structure that allows you to store a `value` of any kind with an associated `key` to look up the said value.
-They key must be unique, and attempting to insert a duplicate throws an [exception](https://learn.microsoft.com/en-us/dotnet/api/system.argumentexception?view=net-9.0)
+The key must be unique, and attempting to insert a duplicate throws an [exception](https://learn.microsoft.com/en-us/dotnet/api/system.argumentexception?view=net-9.0)

 The following illustrates typical use: